-The countdown has begun .. once I start my row, you can use the map below to follow me on this personal challenge to become the fastest female to row the Atlantic, solo and unsupported.
+The countdown has begun .. soon I will be rowing 3000 miles from Grand Canaria to Barbados.
+Once I start my row, you can use the map below to follow me on this personal challenge to become the fastest female to row the Atlantic, solo and unsupported.
 Please continue to contribute to the King’s College Hospital who do some amazing work.

 “Wow, Kiko, you certainly do love a challenge!
 And what a superb, exciting, adventurous challenge you’ve set yourself.
 Showing the world your go-for-it spirit will brilliantly raise the profile of courageous, risk-taking women as well as raise money for a great cause.
 You are a true inspiration and I’ll be following your trip with awe.
 Go, girl, go!
 Row, girl, row!
 Absolutely smash that record!”

 “After meeting Kiko and hearing her amazing story of survival, grit and determination I am so honoured to be supporting her and cheering from the side lines.
 The Challenge she is taking on is monumental and I cannot imagine the courage it takes to row across the Atlantic solo.
 I wish her fair seas and a following wind and a fulfilling and safe journey.”